draperlaboratory/cbat_tools/wp/plugin/README.md

 - `--wp-output-vars=var_list`.
 List of output variables for equivalence checking by `,` given the same input variables in the case of a comparative analysis.
   Defaults to `RAX,EAX` which are the 64- and 32-bit output registers for x86.
-- `--wp-gdb-filename=my_exec.gdb` output a gdb script to file `my_exec.gdb` which will fill in the .
+- `--wp-gdb-filename=my_exec.gdb` output a gdb script to file `my_exec.gdb`.
 From within gdb, run      `source my_exec.gdb` to set a breakpoint at the function given by `--wp-function` and fill the       appropriate registers with a found counter-model.

 ## C checking API